oap-project/gazelle_plugin/docs/Prerequisite.md

 There are some requirements before you build the project.
 Please make sure you have already installed the software in your system.

-1. gcc 9.3 or higher version
+1. GCC 7.0 or higher version
 2. LLVM 7.0 or higher version
 3. java8 OpenJDK -> yum install java-1.8.0-openjdk
 4. cmake 3.16 or higher version
-5. maven 3.1.1 or higher version
+5. Maven 3.6.3 or higher version
 6. Hadoop 2.7.5 or higher version
 7. Spark 3.0.0 or higher version
-8. Intel Optimized Arrow 0.17.0
+8. Intel Optimized Arrow 3.0.0

 ## gcc installation

-// installing gcc 9.3 or higher version
+// installing GCC 7.0 or higher version

-Please notes for better performance support, gcc 9.3 is a minimal requirement with Intel Microarchitecture such as SKYLAKE, CASCADELAKE, ICELAKE. https://gcc.gnu.org/install/index.html
+Please notes for better performance support, GCC 7.0 is a minimal requirement with Intel Microarchitecture such as SKYLAKE, CASCADELAKE, ICELAKE. https://gcc.gnu.org/install/index.html

 Follow the above website to download gcc.
-C++ library may ask a certain version, if you are using gcc 9.3 the version would be libstdc++.so.6.0.28.
+C++ library may ask a certain version, if you are using GCC 7.0 the version would be libstdc++.so.6.0.28.
 You may have to launch ./contrib/download_prerequisites command to install all the prerequisites for gcc.
 If you are facing downloading issue in download_prerequisites command, you can try to change ftp to http.